About the Program

 The Master of Agricultural and Life Sciences is offered by the College of Agriculture and Life Sciences as a completely online degree program for working professionals.
-Successful candidates in the program should be able to:

 Students should identify a concentration during the application process from one of the following areas:

 - Agribusiness: prepares individuals to analyze, assess, and contribute to the ever-evolving, broadly-defined agribusiness industry by developing skills in management, marketing, economics, finance, policy, and quantitative analysis.

 - Applied Animal Behavior and Welfare: An evidence-based approach to animal behavior and welfare in applied settings, drawing strongly from the fields of applied behavior analysis and ethology, with a focus on critical inquiry into the causes of behavior and solutions to behavior and training issues, problem solving in applied settings, ethical training methods and professional interactions, and leadership in the field of applied animal behavior.

 - Applied Nutrition and Physical Activity: An evidence-based perspective on applied nutrition, exercise and health across the healthspan with a focus on critical inquiry, problem solving, leadership, and successful business practices in nutrition and physical activity.